gnader/cppUtilCode/README.md

 # CppUtilCode
-A collection of c++ libraries with minimal dependencies
+A collection of simple c++ libraries performing routine tasks and with minimal dependencies

+## Notes
+- I am using this code, but has not been thoroughly tested.